litaotao/IPython-Dashboard/README.md

 -----

 # IPython-Dashboard
-An stand alone, light-weight web server for building, sharing graphs in created in ipython.
-Let ipython do what it focus, let this do what everyone needs for building a interactive, collaborated and real-time streaming dashboards.
+A stand alone, light-weight web server for building, sharing graphs in created in ipython.
+Let ipython do what it focus, let this do what everyone needs for building an interactive, collaborated and real-time streaming dashboards.